ArupSankarRoy/THE-ENTITY/README.md

 ## Future Developments

-- **Supervised Learning Integration:** Future updates will include the integration of supervised learning to enhance the application's accuracy and efficiency in detecting and analyzing objects.
+- **ROBOFLOW'S SUPERVISION INTEGRATION FOR OBJECT TRACKING:** Future updates will include the integration of supervision library to enhance the application's accuracy and efficiency in detecting and tracking objects.

-- **Chatbot Integration:** To foster enhanced user interaction, a chatbot feature is in the pipeline, providing users with informative and interactive assistance.
+- **CHATBOT INTEGRATION:** To foster enhanced user interaction, a chatbot feature is in the pipeline, providing users with informative and interactive assistance.

-- **Real-Time Prediction Graph:** A real-time prediction graph will be introduced to offer users valuable insights, further solidifying The Entity's position as a leader in real-time video analysis and computer vision.
+- **REALTIME PREDICTION GRAPH:** A real-time prediction graph will be introduced to offer users valuable insights, further solidifying The Entity's position as a leader in real-time video analysis and computer vision.

+- **CUSTOMIZE TRAINING PAGE:** A seperate html page will be added for seeing the training progress live.

 ## Getting Started